carocat/maven_scala_intellij/README.md

-# scala-maven-template
+# scala-maven-intellij

-A generic, maven-based, scala (or java) project template, with *very* basic configuration and initial libraries.

-## What you get out-of-the-box

-* Scala/Java project structure
-* Scala/Java main classes
-* Scala test example
-* Logback
-* Specs2
+## A basic project which prints numbers and a log message.